shuvadeepmondal/All-about-CTF/README.md

 Thematic CTFs focus on specific areas of cybersecurity or incorporate story-driven elements.
 Examples include:

-- **Hardware CTFs**: Challenges related to hardware hacking and embedded systems.
+Hardware CTFs: Challenges related to hardware hacking and embedded systems.
-- **Social Engineering CTFs**: Scenarios where participants must use social engineering tactics to obtain information or access.
+Social Engineering CTFs: Scenarios where participants must use social engineering tactics to obtain information or access.
-- **Red vs. Blue CTFs**: Teams are divided into attackers (Red Team) and defenders (Blue Team), with the Blue Team tasked with protecting a network from simulated attacks by the Red Team.
+Red vs. Blue CTFs: Teams are divided into attackers (Red Team) and defenders (Blue Team), with the Blue Team tasked with protecting a network from simulated attacks by the Red Team.

 ### 5. Educational CTFs